 “It is the goal of this state that each party will make reasonable good faith efforts to become self-supporting as provided for in Family Code section 4320.
 The failure to make reasonable good faith efforts may be one of the factors considered by the court as a basis for modifying or terminating spousal or partner support.”

 No matter which side of the Gavron warning you may be on, the experienced divorce, family and child custody attorneys at Griffith, Young and Lass are here to help.
 If you have been issued a Gavron warning, we can help you create the steps that will lead to your self-sufficiency.
 If you are the one paying spousal support, we will help you obtain the most reasonable amount of time for which you will pay support.
-Call now for a free consultation.
-858-345-1720
+Schedule your free consultation with our experienced spousal support attorneys.

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.